(0 | 0 Reviews)

 Tips & Secrets

-• Using a little ghee while kneading the noodle dough is mandatory for achieving the most professional-grade authentic elastic structure.
+• Using a little ghee while kneading the noodle dough is mandatory for achieving the most authentic elastic structure.

-• Ensuring the potatoes are diced very small provides the absolute secret to achieving superior professional-grade quick and even cooking.
+• Ensuring the potatoes are diced very small provides the absolute secret to achieving superior quick and even cooking.

 Nutritional Information(Per 1 bowl (300g))